Have you heard of Old Town San Diego?

 If you would like to save this for later be sure to pin this to Pinterest!

 This post may contain affiliate links that will give me a commission at no additional charge to you.

 San Diego is the birthplace of California.
 There is so much history and culture in this area that the state has made a special historic district dedicated to preserving the history of San Diego.

 Old Town San Diego was the first permanent European settlement in California.
 In 1769 Father Junipero Serra came to establish missions and colonize California.
 In 1821 Mexico declared independence from Spain and California became Alta California under Mexican rule.

 Fast forward to the Mexican and American War of 1846 and that’s when things became pretty exciting in the San Diego area.
 The people who lived in San Diego were conflicted between being loyal to Mexico or claiming independence.
 A man named Fremont staked his claim of independence and became territorial Governor.

-The Mormon Battalion from the United States Army arrived in 1847 to San Diego and established close relationships with the people of San Diego.
+The Mormon Battalion from the United States Army arrived in 1847 in San Diego and established close relationships with the people of San Diego.
 They helped establish the city until the war was over in 1848.
-The Treaty of Guadalupe Hidalgo transfered San Diego to the US!
+The Treaty of Guadalupe Hidalgo transferred San Diego to the US!

 Gold is Discovered